 Discussion and Conclusion

-The precision can be interpreted as the likelihood that a person who is identified as POI is actually a true POI; The model is 39.5% precise.
+The precision can be deduced as the likelihood that a person who is identified as POI is actually a true POI; The model is 39.5% precise.
 Additionally, in simple English, it can be said that the model, which is developed during the project, can classify guilty person from new dataset with about 80% accuracy.

 Reference